j4w8n/supakit/README.md

 ### cookies

+This module depends on the `clients` module.

 Sets and refreshes browser cookies.
 Information comes from the Supabase `session`.
+On every server request, Supakit will attempt to refresh Supabase cookies if the jwt expires in less than 120 seconds; or has already expired.
+Note the refresh process does not renew the provider token.
+This means you should keep your cookie `maxAge` at 120 seconds or longer.
+By default, Supakit sets `maxAge` to 14400 seconds (4 hours).

 - `sb-user`
 - `sb-access-token`